harlericho/django_students/README.md

 To use the project on your machine, you must have the following installed:

-* They have pyhton greater than 3.8.0
+* They have python greater than 3.8.0
 * Have pip installed.
 * Have virtualenv or venv installed.